Troubleshooting Tips #4 - Heat build up in Gilbarco Highline Black painted heads

-If you run into this situation your only cures are trying another board which may have a higher temperature tolerance, make sure the vents are not covered (difficult with Customer Preset), and if at all possible shade the head from direct sunlight.
+If you run into this situation your only solutions are trying another board which may have a higher temperature tolerance, make sure the vents are not covered (difficult with Customer Preset), and if at all possible shade the head from direct sunlight.

 If none of the above help or can be done, powering the head down whenever this occurs and letting it cool off before powering back up may be your only solution.